25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-- To overcome these issue, we should wrap the two elements with a parent element such as a `div`, so that only one `createElement` is returned by the function after transpilation:
+- To overcome these issue, we should wrap the two elements with a parent element such as a `div`, so that only one `createElement` with two elements as children is returned by the function after transpilation:

 ```jsx
 function Welcome({ name }) {